mseong123/cub3D/README.md

 # cub3D

 `cub3d` is a 42 school team project to render a 2D map into a 3D viewport using raycasting algorithm (like [Wolfenstein 3D](https://fr.wikipedia.org/wiki/Wolfenstein_3D) which was the first FPS ever).
-The project is implemented using the [MiniLibX library](https://github.com/42Paris/minilibx-linux).
+The project is implemented using the [MiniLibX library](https://github.com/42Paris/minilibx-linux) and written in C language.

 ![mandatory gif](https://github.com/mseong123/cub3D/blob/main/assets/mandatory.gif)